 - Confidentiality is to be upheld at all times.
 Conversations, concerning clients and diseases, between students and/or others (either in the institution or away) are only those which are professional and necessary. - The client's chart (hard copy) is a legal document and may not be photocopied for any reason, per facility policy.
 No printed copies of any portion of the client's record (chart or computer printout) may be taken from the healthcare facility/clinical site.
-This includes PCP's, worksheets, census sheets, Kardex, etc. Students do not have authorization to review medical documents of clients not assigned to them unless review is authorized by instructor.
+Students do not have authorization to review medical documents of clients not assigned to them unless review is authorized by instructor.